united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/reference/helm-chart.md

 ## {{% heading "whatsnext" %}}

-- Take a look at the [overview of the architecture](/docs/architecture)
+- Take a look at the [overview of the architecture](/docs/architecture).
-- Deep dive into the [microservices](/docs/architecture/microservices)
+- Deep dive into the microservices' [reference](/docs/reference/microservices).